skynettechnologies/silverstripe-allinoneaccessibility/README.md

-# SilverStripe All in One Accessibility Module
+# All in One Accessibility® Module

 All in One Accessibility AI free Widget Supports limited 23 features only and includes 140 Languages.